williamfiset/FastJavaIO/README.md

 int integer5 = in.readInt(); // 0
 int integer6 = in.readInt(); // 0
 int integer7 = in.readInt(); // 1
 int integer8 = in.readInt(); // -727379969, this int value overflowed!
-No safety check gets done for this it
+No safety check
+                             // gets done for this.It is assumed the user knows the
-                             // is assumed the user knows the range of the values they're reading from the stream int integer9 = in.readInt(); // Nothing left in stream so an error is thrown
+                             // range of the values they're reading from the stream int integer9 = in.readInt(); // Nothing left in stream so an error is thrown
 ```